johndwells/Minimee/README.md

 * Hooks for 3rd party integration (see [Minimee+LESS](https://github.com/johndwells/Minimee-LESS))
 * ALL settings can be specified via config or extension, and then overridden at the tag level
 * Path & URL settings can now be relative to site root
-* Technique available to have different settings for each CSS/JS file
+* Technique available to have different settings for each CSS/JS asset
 * Ability to disable or override the URLs prepended to relative image & @import paths in CSS
 * New 'priority' parameter allows you to queue assets into a specific order
 * For EE2.4 and above, assets may be queue'd after exp:minimee:display is parsed